 Al-Qaeda in the Islamic Maghreb (AQIM) and splinter groups committed to the same ideology have taken a number of hostages from remote areas in Algeria and neighbouring countries.
 A number remain in captivity.
 On 21 September 2014, a French national was kidnapped and later killed in the mountainous area of Tizi Ouzou, in the Kabylie region.

 The Australian Government's longstanding policy is that it doesn't make payments or concessions to kidnappers.
-The Australian Government considers that paying a ransom increases the risk of further kidnappings, including of other Australians.
 If you decide to travel to an area where there is a particular threat of kidnapping, ensure you have personal security measures in place and seek professional security advice.

 There are frequent demonstrations in Algeria.
 Most are peaceful, but some have involved violent clashes between police and demonstrators.
 Demonstrations are illegal in Algiers.

 The frequency and intensity of localised, sporadic, and usually spontaneous civil disturbances over economic issues has increased significantly in recent years.
 International events or domestic political events may also prompt demonstrations and protests.